 In 1873, Ellsworth geared up for the largest drives of Texas Longhorns to date.
 Expecting trouble, they hired additional police officers to control the rowdy cowboys.
-They would be needed when a dispute arose on August 15, 1873, between Texas gambler, Ben Thompson and another player named John Sterling in Nick Lentz’s Saloon.
-When City Marshal, “Happy Jack” Morco sided with the other player against Texan Ben Thompson, a known gunfighter, Ben and his drunken brother Billy moved out into the street and called out to their opponents to meet them.
+They would be needed when a dispute arose on August 15, 1873, between Texas gambler Ben Thompson and another player named John Sterling in Nick Lentz’s Saloon.
+When City Marshal “Happy Jack” Morco sided with the other player against Texan Ben Thompson, a known gunfighter, Ben and his drunken brother Billy moved out into the street and called out to their opponents to meet them.

 Instead of Morco, Ellsworth County Sheriff Chauncey Whitney stepped into the street with the Thompsons and soon convinced them to have a drink with him at Joe Brennan’s Saloon.
 However, before they could get there, Marshal Morco charged down the street, guns drawn.
 Thompson then wheeled and fired his rifle at Marco, narrowly missing him.
-Billy, on the other hand, stumbled and discharged his shotgun, mortally wounding Sheriff Whitney.
+On the other hand, Billy stumbled and discharged his shotgun, mortally wounding Sheriff Whitney.

 After the shooting, all hell broke loose in Ellsworth.
 City Marshal “Happy Jack” Morco was fired and replaced by Ed Crawford, who pistol-whipped a Texas cowboy named Cad Pierce to death two days later.
-Obviously not confident in their law officers and tired of the Texas cowboys, vigilantes began to roam the streets issuing “affidavits” to Texans to “get out of town or else.”
-“Happy Jack” Morco was gunned down in the streets by J. Charles Brown, who later become the City Marshal.
+Not confident in their law officers and tired of the Texas cowboys, vigilantes began to roam the streets issuing “affidavits” to Texans to “get out of town or else.”
+“Happy Jack” Morco was gunned down in the streets by J. Charles Brown, who later became the City Marshal.
 Edward Crawford was also gunned down by a Texas cowboy, who was thought to have been Cad Pierce’s brother-in-law.

 Ellsworth maintained its wicked reputation until the shipping pens were finally closed in 1875.
 In its peak year of 1873, approximately 220,000 head of longhorn cattle were driven through the town.
 During its turbulent heydays, some of the colorful Old West characters who found their way to Ellsworth include George Armstrong Custer, Buffalo Bill Cody, Wild Bill Hickok, and Ben and Billy Thompson.
 One newspaper said it best: “As we go to press, hell is still in session in Ellsworth.”

-The area celebrates its rich history with a number of museums and attractions, including the Hodgden House Museum Complex on old South Main Street.
-Here, the spirit of Ellsworth’s Old West days continue as visitors are invited to tour the Hodgden House, built in 1873 by Perry Hodgden, one of the Ellsworth’s first settlers; the Black Wolf school built in 1912, a stone livery built in 1887, two historic churches, a rare wooden Union Pacific Caboose, the Terra Cotta Union Pacific Depot built 1900, and the oldest building in Ellsworth, its 1873 Jail.
+The area celebrates its rich history with several museums and attractions, including the Hodgden House Museum Complex on old South Main Street.
+Here, the spirit of Ellsworth’s Old West days continue as visitors are invited to tour the Hodgden House, built in 1873 by Perry Hodgden, one of Ellsworth’s first settlers; the Black Wolf school built in 1912, a stone livery built in 1887, two historic churches, a rare wooden Union Pacific Caboose, the Terra Cotta Union Pacific Depot built 1900, and the oldest building in Ellsworth, its 1873 Jail.